 - Tough Durashell finish

 I like fishing for Florida peacock bass with a Kastking Speed demon 7ft to 7’3 Spinning rod, which is an incredible value if you’re when you buy online.
 The fishing reel size of choice is 3000.
-I normally spool it with the best 8-pound test on the market right now which is the KastKing FluoroKote.
+I normally spool it with the best 8-pound test on the market right now, the KastKing FluoroKote.
 I recommend using a leader of 12-16 pound test to your mainline with an Albright knot.
-When the structure is heavy such as downed trees in the water or a lot of debris, it’s very important.
-I think we know how heartbreaking it is to lose a big fish always.
+When the structure is heavy such as downed trees in the water or a lot of debris, it’s essential.
+I think we know how heartbreaking it is to lose a big fish permanently.